Your first SCAYLE Add-On

 A permission name follows a simple structure to be displayed correctly inside the role creation.

-For example, you may want to have your own section within the permissions that is called “Administration”, and within this is the permission “Manage administration”.
-The full permission name could look as follows: customer-app__administration__manage .
+For example, you may want to have your own section within the permissions that is called “Posts”, and within this is the permission “Update”.
+The full permission name could look as follows: your-add-on-identifier__posts__update

-Read more about the translation of permissions inside the section Translations.
+Read more about the translation of permissions below.

-Once the user is logged into the SCAYLE Panel, all registered add-ons will have access to the current user’s Authorization Token (available under window.Cloud.Config.auth.token).
-That Authorization Token can then be used by your add-on, to authorize the user against the SCAYLE Panel API in your backend application.
+Once the user is logged into the SCAYLE Panel, all registered Add-ons will have access to the current user’s Authorization Token (available under window.Cloud.Config.auth.token

-This information allows the Add-on developer to initiate their own dedicated Session Token for calls to their own API.
-We recommend a dedicated route for this initial authentication process (e.g., /api/v1/external/add-ons/user).
+We recommend a dedicated backend route for this initial authentication process (e.g., /api/v1/external/add-ons/user

-The response only returns the information that belongs to the add-on.
-For example, User Custom Data only returns the permissions and custom data that was added through the add-on.
+The Add-on API response only returns the information that belongs to the requesting Add-on.
+For example, User Custom Data only returns the permissions and custom data that was added through the Add-on.
 All other information is based on the SCAYLE Panel user.

 {